SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="getminibatch"></a>
 # **GetMinibatch**
-> MinibatchEntity GetMinibatch (string minibatchId)
+> MinibatchEntity GetMinibatch (string modelHistoryServerId, string minibatchId)

 Gets a minibatch for the model